skaslev/gl3w/README.rst

 ``int gl3wIsSupported(int major, int minor)``

-    Returns ``1`` when OpenGL core profile version *major.minor* is available, and ``0`` otherwise.
+    Returns ``1`` when OpenGL core profile version *major.minor* is available and ``0`` otherwise.

 ``GL3WglProc gl3wGetProcAddress(const char *proc)``

     Returns the address of an OpenGL extension function.
-Generally, you won't need to use it since gl3w_ loads all the functions defined in the OpenGL core profile on initialization.
+Generally, you won't need to use it since gl3w_ loads all functions defined in the OpenGL core profile on initialization.
 It allows you to load OpenGL extensions outside of the core profile.

 License
 -------